AnyalogbuEC/Ultrasonic-Sensor-Arduino-Project-with-LCD/README.md

 # Ultrasonic-Sensor-Arduino-Project-with-LCD

-Written by ChatGPT for demonstration purposes.
+Written by AnyalogbuEC for demonstration purposes.
-For more information, visit example.com.

 This program measures distance using an ultrasonic sensor.
 Visual indication of distance is provided by an LED.
 The distance is also displayed on an LCD screen.